Danielle Foxhoven: Portland Pilots, 2008–11

-Club
+Club career

+Colorado Rush, 2010–11

+Foxhoven played for the senior Colorado Rush team in the USL W-League in 2010 and 2011.

 FC Energy Voronezh, 2012

-Foxhoven was selected 17th overall by the Philadelphia Independence in the 2012 WPS draft but the league then folded.
+Foxhoven was selected 17th overall by the Philadelphia Independence in the 2012 WPS draft but the league folded two weeks before she was due to report for preseason.
 Following the folding of the WPS, Foxhoven signed on to play for the Russian side FC Energy Voronezh, where she scored 6 goals in 9 appearances.
 During a match against Kubanochka on April 26, 2012, Foxhoven scored a hat-trick.

 Portland Thorns FC, 2013

 Foxhoven was signed by the Portland Thorns FC as a discovery player headed into their inaugural 2013 season with the National Women's Soccer League.
 She scored four goals during the season, netting three of them after subbing in during the second half of three different matches.
 Her first goal of the season occurred during the team's 2–0 defeat of the Chicago Red Stars on April 27, 2013.
 During the team's last home game of the regular season against FC Kansas City, Foxhoven scored an equalizer in the 51st minute of the match to even the score to 1–1; however, Kansas City ultimately defeated the Thorns 3–2 in a very close match.
 After finishing in third place during the regular season, the Thorns clinched the league championship title after defeating regular season leaders Western New York Flash 2–0.
 Thorns head coach Cindy Parlow Cone said of Foxhoven's performance during the season, "Serving as one of our main options off the bench, Dani worked her way into the starting lineup later in the season and played an important role in helping us win the championship in our first season."
 Foxhoven finished the season having made appearances in 21 games with 8 starts and ranked fifth on the team in points.